-To change the password of an existing key pair, use the command ssh-keygen -p.
+In order to change the password of an existing key pair, use the command ssh-keygen -p.

 # ~/.ssh/id_rsa.pub ssh-copy-id -i tux@sun # ~/.ssh/id_dsa.pub ssh-copy-id -i ~/.ssh/id_dsa.pub tux@sun # ~notme/.ssh/id_rsa.pub ssh-copy-id -i ~notme/.ssh/id_rsa.pub tux@sun

-To successfully copy the key, you need to enter the remote user's password.
+In order to successfully copy the key, you need to enter the remote user's password.
 To remove an existing key, manually edit ~/.ssh/authorized_keys.

 When doing lots of secure shell operations it is cumbersome to type the SSH passphrase for each such operation.
 Therefore, the SSH package provides another tool, ssh-agent, which retains the private keys for the duration of an X or terminal session.
 All other windows or programs are started as clients to the ssh-agent.
 By starting the agent, a set of environment variables is set, which will be used by ssh, scp, or sftp to locate the agent for automatic login.
-See the ssh-agent man page for details.
+See man 1 ssh-agent for details.